callum-oakley/gotta-go-fast/README.md

 ## Usage

-`gotta-go-fast` has three modes of operation:
+`gotta-go-fast` has three modes of operation.
+In all three modes, type through the presented text and then submit with enter.
+You **must** correct your mistakes before you can submit.

 ### 1. Nonsense mode